 A significant portion of our revenues are generated from foreign sources.
-For the three months ended April 30, 2011 and 2010, revenues from international customers totaled approximately \$21.4 million and \$14.7 million, respectively, representing 81% and 89% of consolidated revenues in those periods, respectively.
+For the three months ended July 31, 2011 and 2010, revenues from international customers totaled approximately \$17.2 million and \$13.2 million, respectively, representing 81% and 87% of consolidated revenues in those periods, respectively.
+For the six months ended July 31, 2011 and 2010, revenues from international customers totaled approximately \$38.6 million and \$27.9 million, respectively, representing 81% and 88% of consolidated revenues in those periods, respectively, representing 81% and 88% of consolidated revenues in those periods, respectively.
 The majority of our transactions with foreign customers are denominated in United States, Australian, Canadian and Singapore dollars and Russian rubles.
 We have not entered, nor do we intend to enter, into derivative financial instruments for hedging or speculative purposes.
 We do not believe that entering into derivative instruments for hedging purposes would be cost effective.

-Our revenues and results of operations have not been materially impacted by inflation or changing prices in the three month periods ending April 30, 2011 and 2010, except as described above.
+Our revenues and results of operations have not been materially impacted by inflation or changing prices in the three or six month periods ending July 31, 2011 and 2010, except as described above.